Help us fill the map!

 China has relations with over 170 countries, had outward foreign direct investment totaling over $118 billion in 2019, and through Chairman Xi’s signature “Belt and Road Initiative” is building infrastructure throughout Central Asia, Southeast Asia, and Africa.

 Along with that growing economic influence comes a desire to shape political outcomes as well.
-Under Chairman Xi, China’s Ministry of Foreign Affairs has beefed up its budget by billions of dollars and exhorted State Media to “tell China’s story well” not just at home but abroad.
+Under President Xi, China’s Ministry of Foreign Affairs has beefed up its budget by billions of dollars and exhorted State Media to “tell China’s story well” not just at home but abroad.

 This political influence and “sharp power” has been been felt throughout the world.
 “Hide and bide”, China’s former low-key foreign relations strategy, appears to be over.
 China has begun to assert itself on the world’s stage like never before.